Skip to content Skip to main nav

 Apply Now

-The Tree-Rings, Forests, and the Climate Crisis team is looking to enroll students for course credit in the Fall 2025 semester.
+The Tree-Rings, Forests, and the Climate Crisis team is looking to enroll students for course credit in the Spring 2026 semester.
 Paid opportunities may be available on a case-by-case basis.

 In this VIP, we aim to better quantify and predict the feedback between forests and climate.
 Forests are affected by climate variability and change.
 At the same time, forests play an important role in the global carbon cycle and have been slowing global warming by removing the greenhouse gas carbon dioxide from the atmosphere (via photosynthesis).